I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-Did whiskey save the life of Charles Joughin, a baker who got hammered before plunging into the icy water of the Atlantic as the RMS Titanic sank?
+Did whisky save the life of Charles Joughin, a baker who got hammered before plunging into the icy water of the Atlantic as the RMS Titanic sank?

 Titanic Hits an Iceberg

 When the RMS Titanic collided with an iceberg, plates and rivets on her starboard side were ripped apart.
 This caused seawater to flood in and begin the process of sinking the vessel.

 Head baker Charles Joughin was in his cabin when word of the collision reached him shortly after 23.40 p.m.
 Immediately, he mustered his crew to provision the lifeboats with bread and biscuits.

 Then, he organized the loading of the lifeboats and refused his own place in one because he felt it would set a bad example.
 His work done, he returned to his cabin and began attacking a bottle of whisky he had hidden there against company regulations.
 There’s no sense in wasting good liquor.
 Joughin admitted he had a drink or two but always claimed he was not drunk.

 After an hour of drinking he made his way up to the deck and started throwing chairs into the water for people to use as flotation devices.
 Then, he climbed to the stern of the sinking ship.
 As the Titanic slid below the waves at 2.20 a.m., Joughin went down with it as if on an escalator.
 When he reached the water, he calmly stepped off.
 He later said he didn’t think he even got his hair wet.

 The temperature of the Atlantic water in April 1912 was -2 Celsius.
 Plunging into water that cold creates a chain of events that usually leads to death within 30 minutes or sooner.